CoolW9/MSEED/README.md

 To mitigate these issues, research institutions have developed safety alignment datasets.
 Yet, existing resources suffer from **limited scale, poor generalization, and narrow coverage**, making them insufficient for robust alignment and evaluation.

+## Disclaimer: This dataset is intended to support artificial intelligence safety research and evaluation.
+Any textual content contained in the dataset does not represent the views, opinions, or values of the project team.
+Users are expected to comply with applicable laws and regulations and use this dataset responsibly. ##

 ### ✅ Why MSEED?

 **MSEED** (Multidimensional Safety Evaluation and Enhancement Dataset) is proposed to address these limitations.
 It is designed to: